DZakh/rescript-schema/README_NEXT.md

 Highlights:

-- Parses any data, not only Js.Json.t
+- Parses any data, not only `JSON.t`
 - Uses the same struct for parsing and serializing
 - Asynchronous refinements and transforms
 - Support for both result and exception based API